 Now, you should by no means ignore the traditional white-background product image – they are very informative and have the highest signal-to-noise ratio possible.
-You can, however, create a richer and more engaging shopping experience by supplementing your product gallery with one or more of these seven categories of product images:
+You can, however, create a richer and more engaging shopping experience by supplementing your product gallery with one or more of these 7 types of product images:

 - Compatibility – a closeup showing “compatibility features” (e.g. cables or sockets) provide visual guidance to the customer as to whether the product will work for his use.